-At December 31, 2023, our aggregate floating rate debt was \$2,635,000, consisting of the \$1,235,000 outstanding principal amount of the ILPT Floating Rate Loan and the \$1,400,000 outstanding principal amount of the Floating Rate Loan.
-The ILPT Floating Rate Loan matures on October 9, 2024, subject to three, one year extension options, and requires that interest be paid at an annual rate of SOFR plus a weighted average premium of 3.93%.
-The Floating Rate Loan matures on March 9, 2024, subject to three, one year extension options, and requires that interest be paid at an annual rate of SOFR plus a weighted average premium of 3.93%.
-The Floating Rate Loan matures on March 9, 2024, subject to three, one year extension options, and requires that interest be paid at an annual rate of SOFR plus a premium of 2.77%.
-We are vulnerable to changes in the U.S. dollar based on short term rates, specifically SOFR.
-In conjunction with these borrowings, to hedge our exposure to risks related to changes in SOFR rates, we purchased interest rate caps with a SOFR strike rate equal to 2.25% for the ILPT Floating Rate Loan and 3.40% for the Floating Rate Loan.
+The ILPT Floating Rate Loan has two remaining one year extension options and requires that interest be paid at an annual rate of SOFR plus a weighted average premium of 3.93%.
+The Mountain Floating Rate Loan has two remaining one year extension options and requires that interest be paid at an annual rate of SOFR plus a premium of 2.77%.
+We are vulnerable to changes in the U.S. dollar based on short term interest rates, specifically SOFR.
+In conjunction with these borrowings, to hedge our exposure to risks related to changes in SOFR and as required under the applicable loan agreements, we purchased an interest rate cap with a current SOFR strike rate equal to 2.78% for the ILPT Floating Rate Loan and our consolidated joint venture purchased an interest rate cap with a current SOFR strike rate equal to 3.04% for the Mountain Floating Rate Loan.
+In February 2025, our consolidated joint venture provided notice to exercise the second extension option for the maturity of the Mountain Floating Rate Loan and in connection therewith purchased a one year interest rate cap for \$15,010 with a SOFR strike rate equal to 3.10%.

 In addition, upon renewal or refinancing of these obligations, we are vulnerable to increases in interest rate premiums, including increases in the cost of replacement interest rate caps, due to market conditions and our perceived credit risk.
 Generally, a change in interest rates would not affect the value of our floating rate debt but would affect our operating results.
-The following table presents the approximate impact a one percentage point increase in interest rates would have on our annual floating rate interest expense at December 31, 2023, excluding the impact of our interest rate caps:
+The following table presents the approximate impact a one percentage point increase in interest rates would have on our annual floating rate interest expense at December 31, 2024, including the impact of our interest rate caps:

-Impact of an Increase in Interest Rates Interest Rate Per Year Outstanding Debt Total Interest Expense Per Year Annual Earnings Per Share Impact (1) At December 31, 2023 6.17% \$2,635,000 \$164,963 \$(2.52) One percentage point increase 7.17% \$2,635,000 \$191,679 \$(2.92)
+Impact of an Increase in Interest Rates Weighted Average Interest Rate Outstanding Debt Total Interest Expense Per Year Annual Earnings Per Share Impact (1) At December 31, 2024 6.32% \$2,635,000 \$166,489 \$(2.53) One percentage point increase (2) 6.32% \$2,635,000 \$166,489 \$(2.53)

-(1) Based on the diluted weighted average common shares outstanding for the year ended December 31, 2023.
+(1) Based on the diluted weighted average common shares outstanding for the year ended December 31, 2024.